sapegin/jquery.mosaicflow/Readme.md

 var elm = $('#item-3');

-// Tell mosaicflow to detach element from its column container.mosaicflow('remove',elm);
+// Tell mosaicflow to detach element from its column container.mosaicflow('remove', elm);

-// now you can place detached node in another location or remove it if you don't need it anymore. elm.remove();
+// Now you can place detached node in another location or remove it if you don't need it anymore. elm.remove();
 ```